 With a free tool, you simply won’t know what standards and benchmarks it is using, how often it is updated and whether it is third-party audited.
 This lack of assurance is a serious risk.
 Can you be confident in the results you are getting?
 Of course, if you are only looking for a quick estimate of your emissions to try and identify potential cost savings, a free calculator could suffice.
 But for reporting into a compliance scheme where your director has to sign off the results, it’s important to have more assurances.

-This is what our CEMARS certification provides.
+This is what our Carbon Reduce certification (formally CEMARS) provides.
 It is a simplified, credible and internationally recognised process that provides buyers and suppliers with truly independent, certified carbon and energy reporting and audits.

 It’s important to consider what standards your software tool needs to comply with.
 There are a number of ISO standards, so being clear on which apply to you is a must.
 This will depend on what you are trying to measure and why.